astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 As the ScopeSim engine takes its cues from the instrument packages, the fidelity of simulations is limited only the number and accuracy of the Effects listed in these packages.

-ScopeSim_templates: Description sof on-sky targets
+ScopeSim_templates: Descriptions of on-sky targets
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 The scopesim_templates package provides a series of functions to help the user create a description of the on-sky targets they wish to observe in the format required by the ScopeSim engine.